 The layer that is responsible for archiving all incoming airline data.
 Subsequently, clients use the results of this layer to access archive data with 3rd party BI tools.
 Tableau or PowerBI are just two prominent examples.
 Moreover, the archived data builds the fundament for further layers.

-The aggregation layer is an essential layer of the airline dashboard software when it comes to enhanced analytics and KPI calculation.
+The aggregation layer is an essential layer of the airline dashboard software for enhanced analytics and KPI calculation.
 The core function of this layer is to apply dimensions to data (duration, traffic areas, operator, etc.).
 As a result, the layer provides various OLAP cubes.

 The index layer —simplified— counts KPI figures within dimensional contexts.
 Accordingly, this layer calculates the results you can see on an airline dashboard.